iamtango/React-Learning/README.md

 # all the children written in the createBrowserRouter goes into the outlet

 # useParams is another hook it is use to read the dinamic url parameters

+----------------XXXXXXXXXXXXX----------------
+## Q: * Class Based Components *
+   A: It is the easrlier concept it introduce before Hooks and it is very hard to wirte code in early time.
+   It is kind of Depricated menthod its alternative is Functional Component

+   we can create classbased compoent with the help of class keyword and extends React.Component and React.component comes from react syntax :  class <className> extends React.Component most imp part of the classbased compoent is @Render Method it help to return some JSX code just like functional component

+   componentDidMount is the method in the classbased component which is the best place to call the API and it will be call after first render
+   Constructor >> Render >> componentDidMount

+componentDidUpdate it will call after every next render